-100% wool from Cheviot sheep, mordanted in apples and dyed in madder (Rubia tinctoria) root.
+100% wool from Cheviot sheep, mordanted in apples and dyed in madder (Rubiatinctorum) root.

 Perfect for knitting, crocheting and naalbinding!

-About the yarn: The Cheviot originated in the Cheviot Hills, on the border of England and Scotland.
-They did well in those bleak, windswept conditions.
-They were first described aboud 1370 as 'a small but hardy race'.
-The Cheviot ewe can be found grazing up to 3,000 feet and is expected to live off the hill throughout the year.
-Nowadays they are appreciated and kept all over the UK.
+About the yarn: The Cheviot sheep comes originally the Cheviot Hills, area on the border of England and Scotland.
+They were first described in 1370 as 'a small but hardy race'.
+They survive well even in harsh conditions.
+The Cheviot ewe grazes up to 3,000 feet and can live off the hill throughout the year.
+Nowadays Cheviots are appreciated and kept all over the UK.